 President and Chief Executive Officer

-Bill Koppes brings more than 30 years of medical product development and commercial product support experience to Brainscope.
+Bill Koppes brings more than 30 years of medical product development and commercial product support experience to BrainScope.
+He has been at BrainScope since 2011.
 He has led R&D organizations ranging from start-ups to large international teams and has worked across a range of product categories including diagnostic imaging, patient monitoring, electronic medical records and in-vitro diagnostics.
 He most recently was VP of Global Research and Development for Siemens Healthcare Diagnostics where he was responsible for instrument, software, and consumables development for Chemistry, Immunochemistry, Laboratory Automation and Informatics products.
 Among his key achievements at Siemens Diagnostics was the integration of three separate R&D organizations following Siemens acquisition of Dade Behring, Bayer Diagnostics, and Diagnostic Products Corporation in 2006/2007.

 Prior to his role at Siemens, Mr. Koppes was VP of Global Engineering at Dade Behring where he led the development of Chemistry, Immunochemistry, Plasma Protein, Hemostasis and Microbiology products.
 He also served on the Chemistry/Immunochemistry Business Operations Team and chaired the Chemistry/Immunochemistry Product Strategy Team.
 Prior to joining Dade Behring in 1999, Mr. Koppes held a variety of management roles within the Ultrasound Imaging, Patient Monitoring, and Clinical Information Systems Divisions of Hewlett Packard's Medical Products Group (now Philips Medical).